Statistical Inference with M-Estimators on Adaptively Collected Data: Introduction

-Besides the goal of regret minimization and personalizing interventions to each user online, another critical goal in these real world problems is to be able to use the resulting data collected by bandit algorithms to advance scientific knowledge \citep{liu2014trading,erraqabi2017trading}.
-By scientific knowledge, we specifically mean information gained by using the data collected to conduct a variety of machine learning and statistical analyses, including confidence interval construction. \bo{While the personalization or regret-minimizing objective is a \textit{within}-experiment learning objective, gaining scientific knowledge from the resulting adaptively collected data is a \textit{between}-experiment learning objective}, which ultimately helps with regret minimization between deployments of bandit algorithms.
-Here we refer to deployments of bandit algorithms as ``experiments'' because using a bandit algorithm is a type of experimental design.
-Note that the data collected by any reinforcement learning algorithm is \textit{adaptively collected} because previous observations are used to inform what actions to select in future timesteps.
+Due to the need for interventions that are personalized to users, (contextual) bandit algorithms are increasingly used to address sequential decision making problems in health-care \citep{yom2017encouraging,liao2020personalized}, online education \citep{liu2014trading,shaikh2019balancing}, and public policy \citep{kasy2021adaptive,caria2020adaptive}.
+Contextual bandits personalize, that is, minimize regret, by learning to choose the best intervention in each context, i.e., the action that leads to the greatest expected reward.
+Besides the goal of regret minimization, another critical goal in these real-world problems is to be able to use the resulting data collected by bandit algorithms to advance scientific knowledge \citep{liu2014trading,erraqabi2017trading}.
+By scientific knowledge, we mean information gained by using the data to conduct a variety of statistical analyses, including confidence interval construction and hypothesis testing. \bo{While regret minimization is a \textit{within}-experiment learning objective, gaining scientific knowledge from the resulting adaptively collected data is a \textit{between}-experiment learning objective}, which ultimately helps with regret minimization between deployments of bandit algorithms.
+Note that the data collected by bandit algorithms are \textit{adaptively collected} because previously observed contexts, actions, and rewards are used to inform what actions to select in future timesteps.